 Once you’re satisfied with your site all you have to do is click ‘Publish’.
 However, it’s probably a good idea to preview your site to catch any last-minute errors before you publish your site online.

 As you can see, building a website is much easier than it used to be.
+Whether you are creating a personal website or one for your online store, site builders give you all the tools you need to create professional websites with exceptional web development.
 Today there are myriad tools that can help you build a website in a single afternoon, all without having to touch a single line of code.

-With the GATOR website builder, you can quickly and easily build a professional website completely from scratch.
-For beginners, it’s hard to beat the usefulness and simplicity of the GATOR website builder.
+With the Gator website builder, you can quickly and easily build a professional website completely from scratch with our web hosting services.
+You don’t have to be a web developer to create a website that’s professional and beautiful.
+For beginners, it’s hard to beat the usefulness and simplicity of the Gator website builder.